 Date, Time, Place: Fishtrap College classes will be held at the Fishtrap House (400 E Grant Street in Enterprise), on Friday mornings from 8:30 -11:30 AM.
-WR 121 will begin Sept, 2015 and end in mid December (no class on days when the schools have Friday classes).
-Attendance is required, but the instructor will offer make-up work for missed days due to sports or other conflicts.
-One class can be missed with no penalty, if students give advance notice and make-up work is completed.
+WR 121 will begin Sept 18, 2015 and end Dec 10th (no class on days when the schools have Friday classes).

 Cost: Fishtrap College costs $350/student.
 Your high school might cover all or part of the cost – check with your high school principal.
-Limited scholarship money may be available as well.
 Students will also need to budget for buying a text book (about $20).

 Readiness: If you are doing well in your high school English class, you should be prepared to take this course.
-If you have questions about the course requirements, the instructor, Alyssa Halton, would be happy to talk with you.
-Contact her at Alyssa@fishtrap.org.
-If you have questions about the application and enrollment process contact Ann Powers, Fishtrap’s Executive Director.
-She can be reached at email@example.com or 541-426-3623.
+If you have questions about the course requirements, contact firstname.lastname@example.org.

-What Fishtrap College students say about Fishtrap College:
+What the 2013/2014 Fishtrap College students say about Fishtrap College: